Skip to Content

 3. Now add in the sourdough starter, milk, sugar, salt, baking powder, and baking soda.
 Mix well.

-4. Lightly flour a flat surface and add your dough mixture.
-Roll your dough into a 12 x 22 inches rectangle.
+4. Lightly flour a flat surface with the extra flour and add your dough mixture.
+Roll your dough into a 12 x 22-inch rectangle.

 5. To make the filling -- Melt your butter in a small bowl.
 Brush it over the entire rectangle.
 Leave a small space around the edge.